 Gordon offers students opportunities to study off-campus in programs that range from language immersion to environmental studies.
 There are semester programs and international seminars which run after the Christmas break and in the summer.

-There are different ways to approach your semester study abroad.
-Do you want a program that fits with your major, where you can earn credit for your political science or English major, for example?
-Or are you looking for a program where you can explore the critical issues and questions related to a region such as the Middle East, Eastern Europe, or Latin America?
+There are different ways to approach your semester off campus.
+Are you looking for a program where you can explore the critical issues and questions related to a region such as the Middle East, Eastern Europe, or Latin America?
 Are you looking to add a new dimension to your Gordon major with courses in an international setting, that aren't offered on our campus?
 What are your academic and personal goals for a semester abroad?

 For a full list of programs, visit our Programs page.

 SO WHERE TO BEGIN?

-There are the Practicalities of Culture Crossing (e.g. travel, getting around, vaccinations, travelling with prescriptions meds, security, etc.).
-Then there is the Cultural Dimension of Culture Crossing, which is more subtle.
+There are the Practicalities of Study Abroad (e.g. travel, getting around, vaccinations, traveling with prescriptions meds, security, etc.).
+Then there is the Cultural Dimension of Study Abroad, which is more subtle.
 It's all too easy for those of us who are North Americans to assume that, just as US English is the lingua franca of the business world, ours is the cultural lingua franca, that our "normal" is globally normative, but it's not.

 As you consider studying or interning internationally, plan and prepare yourself.
 To get the most out of this experience, you need to invest in the processes of preparation and re-entry.
 Here's some general recommended reading:

 For the Practicalities of Study Abroad: